staticinteger/arch-install-surface3/README.md

 parted /dev/mmcblk0 name 4 home
 ```

-## Format the fyle systems and enable swap
+## Format the file systems and enable swap

 #### Format the file systms (If you made them in order)